Manuel Margot Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective nine K/9, which ranks 13th in MLB.
+- The Blue Jays pitching staff is 10th in MLB with a collective 9.2 strikeouts per nine innings.

-- The Blue Jays have a 4.57 team ERA that ranks 15th across all league pitching staffs.
+- The Blue Jays' 4.40 team ERA ranks 14th among all MLB pitching staffs.

-- Kikuchi (1-0) gets the start for the Blue Jays, his third of the season.
+- Manoah gets the start for the Blue Jays, his fourth of the season.
+He is 1-0 with a 4.91 ERA and 11 strikeouts in 14 2/3 innings pitched.

-- His last time out came on Sunday against the Los Angeles Angels, when the lefty threw 4 1/3 innings, surrendering six earned runs while giving up nine hits.
+- The right-hander's last time out was on Tuesday against the Detroit Tigers, when he tossed 4 1/3 innings, surrendering three earned runs while allowing four hits.

+- The 25-year-old has put up a 4.91 ERA and 6.7 strikeouts per nine innings across three games this season, while allowing a batting average of .246 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.